 Egg Donation Costs Spain

-Our research has shown that there is quite a variation in the cost for egg donation between fertility clinics in Spain.
+Our research has shown that there is quite a variation in the cost of egg donation between fertility clinics in Spain.
 Initial headline prices may not reveal the full cost of the donor egg treatment.
 We recommend comparing on a like-for-like basis.
 We have devised an IVF Cost Calculator which you could use to determine IVF costs at each fertility clinic.
 It may be quite revealing to see the range of different prices for IVF.

 There are certain tests which need to be undertaken before treatment can start and the majority of these tests will be an additional cost.
 Some particular tests are required depending on your age, for example, a mammogram.

-Sperm are usually frozen on the first consultation visit.
+Sperm is usually frozen on the first consultation visit.
 There will usually be an additional fee for this.
 Some special techniques may also be used during the treatment, for example, culture to the blastocyst stage.
-Again this may involve additional cost.
+Again this may involve an additional cost.
 It is confusing to understand what is included and what is not.

 Another option which you might consider to try and reduce costs is egg sharing.
 Not all clinics will offer this.
 Many will only offer one donor with one recipient.
 It may work out cheaper but it also may reduce the choice of clinic.